roaming97/website/src/routes/blog/posts/faq.md

 ---
 title: FAQ (Frequently asked questions)
 date_created: 2022/05/29
-date_modified: 2023/09/25
+date_modified: 2024/03/31
+tags: ['personal']
 ---

-This article is a homage to a very old version of this website (early 2019) which had a frequently asked questions section even if they weren't many.
+This article is a homage to the first version of this website (early 2019) which had a frequently asked questions section even if they weren't many.

 <br />